Hierarchical Adversarial Bandits for Online Configuration Optimization

-In order to verify the extendability to a higher dimension, we repeated the experiment for two dimensions $d=2$, i.e., we are trying to optimize two parameters.
-Figure \ref{fig:sim2Dsetup} depicts the arms' location in the metric space where each marker corresponds to a different cluster, and the color map indicates the expected reward.
-The Lipschitz condition is held by the setup we use (\autoref{sec:traveling}).
+In order to verify the extendability to a higher dimension, we repeated the experiment for two dimensions $d=2$, i.e., we are trying to optimize two parameters. \revisionCR{Specifically, $k=256$ arms are placed on a $16\times 16$ grid in $[0,1]^2$, and the $\sqrt{k}=16$ clusters used by \EXP32 correspond to the natural $4\times 4$ partition into contiguous square tiles, each containing $16$ arms.} Figure \ref{fig:sim2Dsetup} depicts the arms' location in the metric space where each marker corresponds to a different cluster, and the color map indicates the expected reward.
+The Lipschitz condition is held by the setup we use (Section \ref{sec:empirical}).
 Figure \ref{fig:sim2D} again depicts the benefit of \EXP32 over using a flat Tsallis-INF, Figure \ref{fig:2D_time} as a function of time and Figure \ref{fig:2D_clusters} as a function of the number of clusters.
 For \EXP32 the regret at $T=100$k was $\roey{1675\pm213}$ and for the flat Tsallis-INF $\roey{4859\pm72}$, respectively (t-test p-value=$\roey{7.5\times10^{-14}}$), an improvement of about \roey{66.5}\%.

-\subsection{Effect of Number of Arms.}
+\subsection{Effect of Number of Arms}

 The previous two sections clearly demonstrated the benefit of \EXP32 over the flat Tsallis-INF.
-In order to study the effect of the number of arms $k$ on that benefit we iterated over $k=2^j$ where $j\in[4,14]$.
+In order to study the effect of the number of arms $k$ on that benefit we iterated over $k=2^j$ where $j\in\revisionKDD{\{4,...,12\}}$.
 Figure \ref{fig:effect_of_arms} measures the ratio of the \EXP32 regret relative to the flat one and shows that the benefit increases as the number of arms increases.
-This is indeed expected from the results \autoref{sec:Clustering_with_Lipschitz}.
+This is indeed expected from the results Section \ref{sec:Clustering_with_Lipschitz}.
 We note also that, as expected, a larger dimension will require more arms to show the benefit.